 2. Make Time for Proper Flossing

 In order to address plaque build-up between your teeth, floss at least once a day.
 Plaque build-up can be caused by food debris and leads to tooth decay and gum disease.
 As you eat, pieces of food can get stuck in hard to reach areas between your teeth.
 Flossing will remove debris that your toothbrush can’t reach.
 Just like brushing, it’s important to use proper flossing technique.
+Besides flossing, you should also get your dental needs taken care of by the this Dentist in Worcester in MA for the best services.

 3. Try Water Picking